 Basic History of Cryptocurrency

-Cryptocurrencies have recently taken the world of digital finance by storm.
-But, they have actually been around for some time.
+Cryptocurrencies have recently taken the world of digital finance by storm, attracting media attention and a load of new investors.
+However, they have actually been around for some time.

 This innovation paved a path for other digital currencies, such as digicash and e-gold, before the infamous bitcoin was introduced by a creator who goes by the name “Satoshi Nakamoto.”